 Newborn screening results

-If you have any questions about newborn screening tests, talk to your midwife, obstetrician or birthing room staff.
-Prenatal classes are also a great opportunity to ask questions.
+If you have any questions about newborn screening tests and results, talk to your midwife, obstetrician or GP.
+Antenatal classes are also a great opportunity to ask questions.